Mugta1/SudokuSolver/README.md

 # Sudoku Solver

 This repository hosts a Python implementation of a Sudoku solver leveraging NumPy.
-The solver endeavors to address the vacant cells of a Sudoku puzzle utilizing fundamental constraint propagation methodologies.
+The solver endeavors to address the vacant cells of a Sudoku puzzle utilizing fundamental constraint propagation methodologies .

 ## Table of Contents